jesskelsall/astarus/astarus/people/tabari-se.md

 ## Summary

-Tabari Se is a new Squad Hand in the [Astorrel](../civilisations/kingdom-of-astor/organisations/astorrel/astorrel.md), and is part of [Crimson Squad](../civilisations/kingdom-of-astor/organisations/astorrel/squads/ruby.md).
+Tabari Se is a new Squad Hand in the [Astorrel](../civilisations/kingdom-of-astor/organisations/astorrel/astorrel.md), and is part of [Ruby Squad](../civilisations/kingdom-of-astor/organisations/astorrel/squads/ruby.md).

 ## Characteristics